serialbyter/equinor_hackathon_2019/docs/task.md

 `global_map` is a double indexed array with matrix indexing.
 In other words to access coordinate (x,y) call global_map[y][x].

-`current_pose` is a ROS message type that contains information about the drones position and orientation.
-[The data structure can be found here](http://docs.ros.org/lunar/api/geometry_msgs/html/msg/PoseStamped.html).
-Note that the orientation is stored as a Quaternion, so some math is required to find the yaw.

-`goal` is a ROS message type `Pose` that defines a point in space defined by 3 coordinates: x,y and z.
+`goal` is a struct that defines a point in space defined by 3 coordinates: x,y and z.
 In this case only x and y will be defined.
 This defines the position the drone should navigate to.

 `obstacles` is an array of `Pose` values.
-The x and y of each element define the position of a moving obstacle.
+It contains the position of all obstacles that move, and is updated continously.
+To get the position of an obstacle, use `obstacles[0].position`.

 `boosts` is an array of `Pose` values.
-The x and y of each element define the position of the boost bonus.
+The x and y of each element define the position of the time boost bonus.
+Going close to these points will give a 15 second time bonus.

 ### Provided map
 The map provided is a 2-dimensional array of zeroes and ones, where 1 means that there is a wall, and 0 means no wall.